 More Times Square Hotels

-You don’t have to stay in Times Square to enjoy New York, we have stayed everywhere from Queens to Brooklyn and up town.
-You can read our entire breakdown of where to stay in new york here: Complete Guide to the Best Neighborhoods in NYC
+You don’t have to stay in Times Square to enjoy New York, we have stayed everywhere from Queens to Brooklyn and uptown.
+You can read our entire breakdown of where to stay in new york here: Where to Stay in New York City – Top Places and Hotels For All Budgets

 But here are a few more recommendations for hotels in Times Square.